Catalytic channels are the only noise-robust catalytic processes: Abstract

 \section{Abstract}

-In resource theories, catalysis refers to the possibility of enabling otherwise inaccessible quantum state transitions by providing the agent with an auxiliary system, under the condition that this auxiliary is returned to its initial state at the end of the protocol.
-Most studies to date have focused on fine-tuned catalytic processes that are highly sensitive to error: if the initial state of the system deviates even slightly from that for which the catalyst was designed, the catalyst would be irreparably degraded.
-To address this challenge, we introduce and study \textit{robust catalytic transformations} and explore the extent of their capabilities.
-It turns out that robust catalysis is subtly related to the property of resource broadcasting.
-In particular, we show that the possibility of robust catalysis is equivalent to that of resource broadcasting in completely resource non-generating theories.
-This allows us to characterize a general class of resource theories that allow neither robust catalysis nor resource broadcasting, and another class where instead resource broadcasting and robust catalysis are possible and provide maximal advantage.
-Our approach encompasses a wide range of quantum resource theories, including entanglement, coherence, thermodynamics, magic, and imaginarity.
+Catalysis refers to the possibility of enabling otherwise inaccessible quantum state transitions by supplying an auxiliary system, provided that the auxiliary is returned to its initial state at the end of the protocol.
+We show that previous studies on catalysis are largely impractical, because even small errors in the system’s initial state can irreversibly degrade the catalyst.
+To overcome this limitation, we introduce \textit{robust catalytic transformations} and explore the fundamental extent of their capabilities.
+We demonstrate that robust catalysis is closely tied to the property of resource broadcasting.
+In particular, in completely resource non-generating theories, robust catalysis is possible if and only if resource broadcasting is possible.
+We develop a no-go theorem under a set of general axioms, demonstrating that robust catalysis is unattainable for a broad class of quantum resource theories.
+However, surprisingly, we also identify thermodynamical scenarios where maximal robust catalytic advantage can be achieved.
+Our approach clarifies the practical prospects of catalytic advantage for a wide range of quantum resources, including entanglement, coherence, thermodynamics, magic, and imaginarity.

-\emph{Introduction}---Quantum technologies promise disruptive innovations in computation, communication, and sensing~\cite{Acin2018Roadmap}, relying on resources like entanglement~\cite{Horodecki2009EntanglementReview}, coherence~\cite{Streltsov2017CoherenceReview}, and magic~\cite{Bravyi2005Magic}.
-However, realizing the full potential of these technologies remains challenging, as such quantum resources are fragile and difficult to generate.
-Efficient manipulation and preservation of these resources are therefore crucial in quantum information processing.
-The beauty of resource theories~\cite{Chitambar2019QRTReview} therein lies: they provide a powerful, unified framework for analyzing quantum resources.